STIXProject/stix-validator/docs/getting_started.rst

     $ profile-to-xslt.py -h
     usage: profile-to-xslt.py [-h] profile

-    STIX Profile to XSLT v2.4.0dev0
+    STIX Profile to XSLT v2.4.0

     positional arguments:
-      profile               Valid .xlsx profile to be converted to xslt
+      profile               STIX profile filename to be converted to XSLT

     optional arguments:
       -h, --help            Show this help message and exit

 Example Profile Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-To perform a conversion, pass in the path to the STIX profile, the conversion will be displayed to stdout.
+The following code snippet demonstrates the conversion of a STIX profile document to Schematron.

 .. code-block:: bash

     $ profile-to-sch.py valid-stix-profile.xlsx

+To save the conversion output, just redirect ``stdout`` to a file using the ``>`` operator.
+The following snippet shows how to convert a STIX profile and save the output to the file ``schematron-profile.sch``.

 .. code-block:: bash

-    $ profile-to-xslt.py valid-stix-profile.xlsx
+    $ profile-to-sch.py valid-stix-profile.xlsx > schematron-profile.sch

 Example STIX Schema Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^